Veterans Commission chairman says Stitt has targeted him for removal

 He said he does not believe he has the support of the American Legion.
 He said he discussed the matter with Jim Quinn, commander of the American Legion, Department of Oklahoma.

-“He said he would look at everything that was going on,” Ball said.
-“He didn’t make any promises one way or the other.”
+“He said he would look at everything that was going on,” Ball said, but “he didn’t make any promises one way or the other.”

 Quinn, contacted by the Tulsa World, said he had no comment at this time.